-The economy in Lane County has diversified over the past three decades from one that was largely dependent upon the wood products industry to one that is high-tech, forward thinking, environmentally conscious, and diverse.
-Food product manufacturers have found niches in craft beer and organic products; the tech sector has added firms; the county has grown into a regional health care hub; the bioscience sector is expanding; and state and federal government agencies (including the University of Oregon) have provided stability.
+The economy in Lane County has diversified over the past three decades from one that was largely dependent upon a single industry sector to one that has diversified to a balance of several sectors.
+Lane County now boasts multiple high-tech, forward thinking, environmentally conscious, and diverse sectors.
+These sectors include wood products, specialty food and beverage manufacturing, the tech sector, and regional health care.
+These industries are growing and forecasted to add jobs in the coming years.
+The region also expects state and federal government agencies (including the University of Oregon) to continue providing stability.